Walkthrough - Bru’n Water Subscriber Edition, V 5.3

 Tab 2: Sparge Acidification

 Click on the “2.
-Sparge Acidification” tab and you will find that many variables carry over from the Water Report Input tab.
-Here, we begin to see the important variables for traditional lauter methods, such as continuous sparging.
+Sparge Acidification” tab, and you will find that many variables carry over from the Water Report Input tab.
+Here, we begin to see the critical variables for traditional lauter methods, such as continuous sparging.
 We are now jumping ahead procedurally (for a reason) to the last stage of the mash, as this drives results for the Water Adjustment tab.
-The lauter or the sparge is the rinsing of residual sugars from the mash by adding water to the top of the mash while draining the sweet wort into a boil kettle from the bottom.
+The lauter, or sparge, is the rinsing of residual sugars from the mash by adding water to the top of the mash while draining the sweet wort into a boil kettle from the bottom.

-It is important to understand that as fresh hot water is added at the top of the mash (fly sparge), it moves through the mash bed in a gradient, diluting any remaining buffering capacity of the malts and potentially moving the mash pH of that gradient up into a range that risks tannin extraction.
-If you have any substantial alkalinity in the sparge water, this pH move can be dramatic, and risk astringency in the finished beer.
+It is essential to understand that as fresh hot water is added at the top of the mash (fly sparge), it moves through the mash bed in a gradient, diluting any remaining buffering capacity of the malts and potentially raising the mash pH along that gradient into a range that risks tannin extraction (alkalinity increases if the sparge water is not treated).
+If you have any substantial alkalinity in the sparge water, this pH move can be dramatic, and risk husky astringency in the finished beer.

-Many professional texts recommend the acidification (or reduction of alkalinity) of sparge liquor to ensure the mash pH never exceeds 6.0.
-By adding acid, we are neutralizing the alkalinity of the liquor and therefore reducing its ability to raise the mash pH as it concentrates at the top and moves through mash bed.
+Many professional texts recommend acidifying (or reducing the alkalinity) of the sparge liquor to ensure the mash pH never exceeds 6.0.
+By adding acid, we neutralize the liquor's alkalinity, thereby reducing its ability to raise the mash pH as it concentrates at the top and moves through the mash bed.
+To be clear, we are talking alkalinity and not sparge water pH.

 No-sparge brewers can ignore this section as there is no lautering step.
-Your mash pH has already reached more or less equilibrium by the time you mash out, even with the high water to grain ratios, and your final mash pH will become your pre-boil kettle pH.
+Your mash pH has already reached equilibrium by the time you mash out, even with the high water-to-grain ratios, and your final mash pH will be your pre-boil kettle pH.

-Batch sparge brewers may wish to ignore this section because the runoff occurs very quickly and there is much less time for pH swings to occur in the mash.
-However, consider that an elevated pre-boil pH in the kettle (assuming moderate to high alkalinity in your sparge water) may affect hot break formation and may cause more intense and harsh hop character (hop utilization is affected by wort pH), but opinions vary here.
-Again, a personal choice.
+Batch sparge brewers may wish to ignore this section, as the runoff occurs very quickly and there is much less time for pH swings in the mash.
+However, consider that an elevated pre-boil pH in the kettle (assuming moderate to high alkalinity in your sparge water) may affect hot break formation and might cause more intense, harsh hop character (hop utilization is affected by wort pH), though opinions vary here.
+Again, a personal choice that should be made with experimentation and critical evaluation.

-Another benefit of sparge acidification is a shorter time to hot break in the boil.
-As wort boils, pH naturally lowers, proteins denature and coagulate to form hot break around 4.9-5.2 pH.
-Longer times in this range create potentially more hot break material, left behind in the kettle.
+Another benefit of sparge acidification is a shorter time to the hot break in the boil.
+As wort boils, pH naturally lowers, and proteins denature and coagulate to form a hot break at pH 4.9-5.2 (at room temperature, not mash temps).
+Longer times in this range may yield more hot break material left behind in the kettle.
 High boil pH is alleged to produce a more pronounced and harsh hop character and may extract more polyphenols (tannins and grassiness) from the hop organic material.
 All of this is a matter of personal preference and experience.

-You will find that some breweries use a higher boil pH to increase hop utilization, where others prefer a lower pH.
+You will find that some breweries use a higher boil pH to increase hop utilization, while others prefer a lower pH.
 This tab can provide you a vector for experimentation but do take good notes.
 Note that boil intensity can also encourage hot break formation.
-Some brewers prefer a strong boil throughout, some simmer (even partially covered) and then ramp to a strong boil at the end of the boil period.
-A period of medium to strong boil will encourage break formation as well.
+Some brewers prefer a vigorous boil throughout, some simmer (even partially covered) and then ramp to a vigorous boil at the end of the boil period.
+A medium to vigorous boil will also encourage break formation.

 This dramatically impacts my Diluted Water pH.
 I tend to set my Target Water pH to just a few units above or at my desired mash pH.
+Note that without an RA calculation based on my mash bill, this means nothing.
+We are preloading base parameters that impact later tabs.
 From my experiments, I prefer the resulting lower kettle pre-boil pH.
-Leave the Water Volume to Treat field at 1.0 gallons as this allows the tool to automatically calculate the additions in the future tabs.
-Next, choose your acid choices (can have up to two) and I use 88% Lactic acid right now in my brewery.
+Leave the Water Volume to Treat field at 1.0 gallons, as this allows the tool to calculate additions in the future tabs automatically.
+Next, choose your acids (can have up to 2), and I use 88% Lactic acid right now in my brewery.

 In the lower area of the tab, you will see the Outputs section, as well as some specific recommendations.
 Mainly, it makes little sense to add alkaline salts into the sparge water, because it will require additional acid to neutralize that alkalinity to remain within your chosen mash pH.

-Acids add residual compounds such as lactate that may have flavor impacts you may wish to minimize or even maximize, depending on your goals.
-You will see later that those are calculated and warnings presented should they stray into threshold perceptible levels.
+Acids add residual compounds, such as lactate, that may affect flavor, and you may wish to minimize or even maximize, depending on your goals.
+You will see later that those are calculated, and warnings are presented if they stray into perceptible threshold levels.

-Our final liquor alkalinity is nominal at 2 ppm as CaCO3 in this demonstration, and it shows that 0.07 ml of 88% Lactic Acid are needed in the sparge, as the alkalinity is minimal.
-In practice, RO or DI water (without alkaline salt additions) needs no acid here and will minimally impact mash pH over a long lauter.
+Our final liquor alkalinity is nominal at 2 ppm as CaCO3 in this demonstration, indicating that 0.07 ml of 88% Lactic Acid is needed in the sparge.
+In practice, RO or DI water (without alkaline salt additions) needs no acid here and will have minimal impact on mash pH over a long lauter.
 Alternatively, you can add acid to maintain a consistent mash pH throughout the sparge.

 Tab 3: Grain Bill

 Remember garbage in = garbage out?
 This particularly applies to this section.
-You need to have your grain bill established and make sure this matches your recipe notes or software.
+You need to have your grain bill established and ensure it matches your recipe notes or software.
 I tend to build a recipe in Beer Smith and copy it into Bru’n Water.
 If you make changes on the fly on brew day, you need to return to this tab and make identical adjustments.

-Things that you need to consider include base grains, crystal/caramel malts, roast malts, and acid-malts, the quantity (by weight), as well as the estimated Lovibond on the malt.
-Note that BeerSmith uses SRM interchangeably with Lovibond.
+Things that you need to consider include base grains, crystal/caramel malts, roast malts, and acid malts, the quantity (by weight), as well as the estimated Lovibond on the malt.
+Note that BeerSmith uses SRM and Lovibond interchangeably.
 I have had better results looking up malt specification sheets and using an average Lovibond value than just copying over the BeerSmith SRM number.
-I find it useful to modify BeerSmith’s malts to match the vendor’s malt analysis sheets.
+I find it helpful to modify BeerSmith’s malts to match the vendor's malt analysis sheets.

-To ensure you have some continuity, your Total Grist Weight should match your software’s total weight.
+To ensure continuity, your Total Grist Weight should match your software’s total weight.
 For now, ignore the water/grist ratio and the Estimated Room-Temperature Mash pH.

 Let’s add a basic recipe and take a look at the results.

-This pale ale is a fairly straightforward base to play with a variety of hop variety.
-If you want a little more malt backbone, up the crystal.
+This pale ale is a fairly straightforward base to play with a variety of hop varieties.
+Suppose you want a little more malt backbone, up the crystal.
 I like something on the drier and crisper spectrum, with moderate hop character and a lot of hop aroma.

-Troubleshooting mash pH measurements and Bru’n Water start with this tab.
-I have often not paid attention to which maltster’s base malt I am using, or need to substitute or blend base malts to achieve the amount.
-I have seen scenarios where a given batch of pale malt is much more acidic than normal.
-Bru’n Water also allows you to adjust the acidity of acid malt, useful if you have been making pH measurements.
+Troubleshooting mash pH measurements and Bru'n Water starts with this tab.
+I often don't pay attention to which maltster's base malt I am using, or I need to substitute or blend base malts to achieve the required amount.
+I have seen batches of pale malt, even from the same source, that are much more acidic than usual.
+Bru'n Water also allows you to adjust the acidity of acid malt, useful if you have been making pH measurements.
 It is also very easy to transpose a number when copying over from BeerSmith or other programs.
-Double checking these numbers with malt analysis sheets before moving on is important!
+Double-checking essential these numbers with malt analysis sheets before moving on is essential for fine adjustments!

 Tab 4: Water Adjustment